Support For Those Who Have Lost a Loved One to Suicide

 Attending a Safe Place Meeting

-Meetings are run by trained facilitators that are, also, respected Samaritans volunteers who are experienced in dealing with the complex issues surrounding suicide and its aftermath.
+Safe Place meetings are run by trained facilitators who are, also, respected Samaritans volunteers experienced in dealing with the complex issues surrounding suicide and its aftermath.
 The meetings are run as peer support groups, where the people participating have the opportunity to focus on their thoughts and feelings, challenges and difficulties coping with their loss, without any undue pressures or expectations or other people judging them or giving them advice.

 *This group will run in addition to Samaritans’ Safe Place group offering survivors more opportunities for support and connection.